Year Five 2023 - 2024

 As a Catholic school Religious Education is very much at the centre of our curriculum and the children will be learning about lots of different aspects of Religion and other faiths – through the Come and See programme.

 Homework will be set on a Friday and should be returned on a Wednesday.
 It would be fantastic if parents would support us at school by encouraging children to do their homework and bring it back into school.
 This is an excellent way for you to engage with your child and speak to them about what they are doing at school.
+I am often asked by parents about ‘extra homework’, please be assured that children are set a reasonable amount of homework and will not be given homework during the school holidays.
+However, if you wanted to do extra work at home please encourage your child to go on TT Rockstars (logins are in their reading records) do some extra reading or practice spelling words from the Year 5/6 spelling list which was sent home at the beginning on the year.

 Parents, please read all letters sent home with the children so that you are aware of any events and exciting things going on in school throughout the school year.
 Don’t forget to mark those dates on your calendar.
 Studies show that parental involvement in a child’s education is one of the strongest indicators of student achievement.
 We hope you will make it a priority this year to attend as many school-sponsored events as possible.